Witiko/jBus/README.md

 #### Static embedding ####

-If you wish to statically embed jBus into your user script, include the contents of the jBus build you wish to use directly into your user script.
+If you wish to statically embed jBus into your userscript, include the contents of the jBus build you wish to use directly into your userscript.
 Make sure you include it before any calls to the library.

 #### Best practice ####

-If you prefer to dynamically load the latest version of jBus into your user script, but you want to include a static fallback, then the best practice is the following:
+If you prefer to dynamically load the latest version of jBus into your userscript, but you want to include a static fallback, then the best practice is the following:

   1. Use the `@require` metadata key to attempt to load the latest version of jBus into your userscript.
   2. Include the contents of the jBus build you wish to use directly into your userscript with the following modification: